GilbertRyan1/rb-agent-evaluation-assignment/README.md

 - The input file is expected at `data/RB_GenAI_Datatest.xlsx`.
 - All generated files are saved under `outputs/`.
-- The notebook is portable and is not tied to Google Colab.
+- The notebook is portable and is not tied to Google Colab, jupyter notebook, etc.
 - The Gemini API key should not be committed to the repository.